Okay- you’ve finally decided. It’s time to commit to making changes in your diet and your life to lose some weight.

 I’m super stoked when I meet with a client and they share the progress they’ve made so far.

-It’s awesome to see people’s efforts and determination help them make lifestyle changes.
+It’s awesome to see people’s efforts and determination when making lifestyle changes.
 Change is hard, and taking the first step is the hardest.

 However, very often the reason people are coming to me is because the progress they’ve made has halted or is even slipping.
-They’re frustrated because they are still doing everything they had when they started and now the scale is stuck.
+They’re frustrated because they’re still doing everything they had when they started and now the scale is stuck.

 Here are the three most common causes I see when it comes to why your progress has stopped or is backsliding, and how you can avoid them from happening in the first place.